How to Build a Gabion Plant Stand

-The art of the gabion—a metal cage that holds stones—has been growing in popularity in the United States.
+The art of gabion cages—metal cages that hold stones—has been growing in popularity in the United States.
 Long used in Europe and Australia, gabions form table and bench supports, modern retaining walls, fire pits, and planters.
-For our twist on a gabion, we used three sturdy wire tomato cages, fieldstones, and a round paver for a top.
+For our twist on a gabion planter, we used three sturdy wire tomato cages, fieldstones, and a round paver for a top.
 You can trim the assembled cage to your desired height or use wire peony cages if you want a shorter plant stand.
 With a few cuts and a few stones, you will have a trendy, durable stand that creates vertical interest in the garden.
 To save money, use stones from your yard or buy small river stones in bulk from a quarry.
-Other possible toppers include a weathered wood slice, metal tray, or scrap of slate.
-This planter takes only about an hour to make but can last years in your garden.
+Other possible toppers include a weathered wood slice, metal tray, or a scrap of slate.
+This planter takes only about an hour to make but can last a long time in your garden.

-For a more refined look—or to add color—fill the gabion with stainless-steel garden globes.
+For a more refined look—or to add color—fill your DIY gabion with stainless-steel garden globes.
 You can find globe sets with various sphere sizes online or at nurseries.
 The globes last for years and can be used for future projects.